jzhou316/botnet-detection/README.md

   </tr>
 </table>

-### Note
+#### Note

-We also provide labels on the edges, which can be used for the complete botnet community recovery tasks.
+We also provide labels on the edges under the name `edge_y`, which can be used for the complete botnet community recovery task.

 ## Citing